 WHY IS TEPCO RELEASING THE WATER NOW?

-The government and TEPCO say they need to empty the tanks and clear them from the plant complex to make room for the plant’s decommissioning and prevent accidental leaks of the tanks.
+The government and TEPCO say they need to make room for the plant’s decommissioning and prevent accidental leaks from the tanks.

 Japan has obtained support from the International Atomic Energy Agency to improve the transparency and credibility of the release and ensure it meets international safety standards.
 The government has also stepped up a campaign promoting the plan’s safety at home and through diplomatic channels.

 The water is being treated by what's called an Advanced Liquid Processing System, which can reduce the amounts of more than 60 selected radionuclides to government-set releasable levels, except for tritium, which officials say is safe for humans if consumed in small amounts.

 About 70% of the water held in the tanks still contains cesium, strontium, carbon-14 and other radionuclides exceeding government-set levels.
 It will be retreated until the concentrations meet those limits, then diluted by more than 100 times its volume of seawater before it is released.
 That will bring it way below international safety limits, but its radioactivity won’t be zero.

 HOW SAFE IS IT?